 I think I do now though…

-When my whole body has been numbed I no longer am aware of my body and it’s physical bounds, but I am more aware of my mind which I “feel” has moved itself from the head and is now encompassing my whole body–not just stuck in the head.
+When my whole body has been numbed I no longer am aware of my body and it’s physical bounds, but I am more aware of my mind which I “feel” has moved from the head and is now encompassing my whole body – not just stuck in the head.

-By far the most “odd” things is that when I am in this state I have this very strong “push” from the powerful mind that is seeking to push the body into different shapes!
-I am not lying in any form here, I told you it was different!
+By far the most “odd” things is that when I am in this state I have this very strong “push” from the powerful mind that is seeking to push the body into different shapes.
+I told you it was different.
 I felt as if the mind really wanted to flatten the body out into a sort of cubic cylinder (like the shape of a 2’x2’x 5′ board.

 Even stranger though, was that at one end of the shape (which I was actually becoming in my mind) I felt as if that which was my head was becoming even more elongated and stretching into a point (have you all seen Terminator 2 when the policeman’s finger turned into the liquid metal and stretched out?
 Sort of like that).
 I think that the force was trying to stretch to this point because it represented an extreme focusing of power and concentration in this point form.
 I don’t know how to say this well, but this force inside my body was all moving toward this concentrated point and I felt that the force was incredibly powerful as it was moving toward this shape.

 During this time I can sporadically be aware of sounds in my house, like the dog snoring (very clearly) lucidly.
 I can just acknowledge the outside sound and then focus with extreme clarity back on the breathing and the experience going on with this force.
-Sound disappears.
+Sound disappears again.

-The last two times I’ve meditated this same thing has happened to me.
-I am afraid to let it go further because I am fearful that I will reach nirvana or something and forsake all of my present responsibilities that I now have!
+The last two times I meditated, this same thing has happened to me.
+I am afraid to let it go further because I am fearful that I will reach nirvana or something and forsake all of my present responsibilities that I now have.
 I want to share with someone who may have a similar experience, or who has an equally unique experience before I go further.

 I know that some will doubt my authenticity because of my lack of devotion to religiously meditating and trying to attain some sort of enlightenment, but I have noticed that I have some extreme concentration capabilities that were part of me ever since I was in grade school.
 I remember the teacher asking once in 4th grade if everyone in the class would sit and just try to think of nothing for the next 30 seconds.
 We all tried and I was the only one who stated that I could do it!
 She then went on to ask me to try it for one minute.
 I did try and succeeded.
 I don’t think she believed me then either–but I knew it was true about me, though it meant little then.